hiero-ledger/hiero-did-sdk-js/packages/client/README.md

 Learn how to use the HederaClientService in the [Usage Guide](https://hiero-ledger.github.io/hiero-did-sdk-js/documentation/latest/03-implementation/components/client-guide.html).

-### Examples

-- [get-client](../../examples/client-get-client.ts) - Demonstrates how to create a Hedera client instance for a specific network.
-- [with-client-operation](../../examples/client-with-client-operation.ts) - Demonstrates usage of `withClient` to safely perform operations with automatic client lifecycle management.

 ## API Reference

 See detailed API specifications and available methods in the [API Reference](https://hiero-ledger.github.io/hiero-did-sdk-js/documentation/latest/03-implementation/components/client-api.html).